ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables/generics.md

 [!code-csharp[EnumerableExamples.cs](../../../../../test/Rezolver.Tests.Examples/EnumerableExamples.cs#example6c)]

-You can also set this against an open generic - which then has the same effect but for all genercis based on the same open generic (here we're disabling it for `IGeneric<>`)
+You can also set this against an open generic - which then has the same effect but for all generics based on the same open generic (here we're disabling it for `IGeneric<>`)

 [!code-csharp[EnumerableExamples.cs](../../../../../test/Rezolver.Tests.Examples/EnumerableExamples.cs#example6d)]